 Students attend school from March to November each year.
 However, it may be possible to enter into other programs mid-way through the year.
 Most schools operate on semester schedules, though some use trimesters or quarters as well.
 To enroll as an international student, individuals must first have a recognized level of education now.
 That is an English proficiency and qualifying secondary education from their home country.
 Students must also apply directly to each of the universities he or she wishes to be considered for.
 The deadlines, fees, and requirements range widely for each of the schools.

 In terms of costs, only New Zealand citizens are given free education and most higher education requires payment by citizens as well.
-The cost of attending school here depends on the university selected.
-In most cases, students enrolling as international students can expect to pay about NZ $23,000 to $30,000 per year.
-This would be for an advanced level of undergraduate study, such as in the area of healthcare and medicine or law.
+The cost of attending school in New Zealand depends on the university selected.
 Tuition information is provided to the student from the school, but it may include accommodations for the student as well.

 Obtaining a Student Visa in New Zealand